 Biblioteca Medicea Laurenziana

-Beyond the basilica ticket office lie peaceful cloisters framing a pretty garden with buxom orange trees.
-Stairs lead up to the loggia...
+Beyond the Basilica di San Lorenzo ticket office lie peaceful cloisters framing a garden with orange trees.
+Stairs lead up the loggia...

 This cavernous American bar, pizzeria and restaurant is handily close to David and makes for the perfect dining-drinking hybrid any...